By Endai, South Korea

 After she’d finished reading, I felt that these words were incredibly fresh and new, that they carried the authority and power of God and were not words that could have been spoken by just anyone.
 I therefore asked the sister, “Where have these words come from?
 I’ve never heard such words before.”

 Sister Cao said excitedly, “Sister, let me tell you some good news!
 The Lord Jesus we’ve longed for has returned as the incarnate Almighty God, and He is expressing many truths and is performing the stage of work of judgment beginning in God’s house, which is the work of the Age of Kingdom.
 This precisely fulfills the biblical prophecies: ‘I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come’ (John 16:12–13).
 ‘He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day’ (John 12:48).
 ‘For the time is come that judgment must begin at the house of God’ (1 Peter 4:17).
 Almighty God has expressed millions of words, has revealed many mysteries held within the Bible, and He has told us such things as the inside story on His six-thousand-year management plan, how we can get into heavenly kingdom, and the end and final destination for mankind.
 As long as we pray in the name of Almighty God and keep up with God’s new work, then we will be keeping pace with the footsteps of the Lamb and our parched spirits can be nourished and watered.
-The two passages I’ve just read are words expressed by Almighty God, and the reasons for the desolation in the religious world we’ve just fellowshiped are also revealed ins.
+The two passages I’ve just read are words expressed by Almighty God, and the reasons for the desolation in the religious world we’ve just fellowshiped are also revealed in God’s words.
 This allows us to see God’s almightiness and wisdom and that He has not discarded those who love the truth and who yearn for His appearance, but instead He uses our spiritual famine to allow us to grasp His will and seek out His footsteps.
-He does this to lead all those within any denomination who truly love the truth and who sincerely believe in God before His throne, and only those who hearken to the and accept His work in the last days can regain the work of the Holy Spirit, obtain the supply of the water of life that flows from the throne and leave the desolation behind.
+He does this to lead all those within any denomination who truly love the truth and who sincerely believe in God before His throne, and only those who hearken to theand accept His work in the last days can regain the work of the Holy Spirit, obtain the supply of the water of life that flows from the throne and leave the desolation behind.
 If someone refuses to accept God’s work of the last days, then they will have no chance to experience the judgment and chastisement of God’s words and be purified, and they will forever lose their chance to enter the heavenly kingdom.”

 After listening to what Sister Cao said, I felt a sense of excitement that I couldn’t express.
 I felt like I was dreaming—the Lord really had returned!
 If it weren’t for God expressing the truth, who would have understood the reasons for the desolation in the churches?
 I couldn’t wait to ask the sisters to take me to their church, and they both said, “Thanks be to God!
 God’s sheep has heard His voice!”